-The bicycle target shall travel in a straight line perpendicular to the subject vehicle's direction of travel at a constant speed of [15 km/h \pm 0.2 km/h], starting not before the functional part of the test has started.
-The bicycle target's positioning shall be coordinated with the subject vehicle in such a way that the impact point of the bicycle target on the front of the subject vehicle is on the longitudinal centreline of the subject vehicle. with a tolerance of not more than 0.1 m. if the subject vehicle would remain at the prescribed test speed throughout the functional part of the test and does not brake.
+The bicycle KT(7)target shall travel in a straight line perpendicular to the subject vehicle's direction of travel at a constant speed of [15 km/h ± 0.2 km/h], starting-covered to the vehicle's sensors until not before the functional part of the test has started.
+During the acceleration phase of the bicycle prior to the functional part of the test the bicycle target shall be obstructed.
+The bicycle target's positioning shall be coordinated with the subject vehicle in such a way that the impact point of the bicycle target on the front of the subject vehicle is on the longitudinal centreline of the subject vehicle, with a tolerance of not more than 0.1 m-, if the subject vehicle would remain at the prescribed test speed throughout the functional part of the test and does not brake.

-Tests shall be conducted with a vehicle travelling at 20, 30 and 60 km/h (with a tolerance of ± 0.2 km/h).
+Tests shall be conducted with a vehicle travelling at [20, 30-XXX add max avoidance here XXX and 60 km/h [KT(8](with a tolerance of +0/-2 km/h).
 The technical service may test any other speeds listed in the table in paragraph 5.2.3.4. and within the prescribed speed range as defined in paragraphs 5.2.3.3.